 Jessica Cecil is the Head of the Director-General's Office at the BBC.
 She has worked in television for 15 years.
 She moved into science programming in 1998, as deputy editor of BBC One's Tomorrow's World, and was the series producer of Ancient Apocalypse.

-Adele Eastman is Senior Policy Specialist at the Centre for Social Justice.
-Before joining the CSJ, Adele was a solicitor at Farrer & Co LLP.
+Adele Eastman is a solicitor at Farrer & Co., where she specialises in child protection.
+Adele was formerly a Senior Policy Specialist at the Centre for Social Justice (CSJ), where she spent two years on secondment at the charity Kids Company.
 Adele was a founding Trustee of the Tom ap Rhys Pryce Memorial Fund.

 Roger Enock is a litigation and former Managing Partner in the London office of US firm Covington & Burling, having previously spent 23 years at Freshfields.
 He has during his career handled a wide range of cases from legal aid and matrimonial (in the early training years) to all sorts of large scale cases in the commercial world, as well as managing a law practice for 5 years.